2024 Launch Dates:

 3. Tents: We provide roomy 3 person tents (for 2 people) and have tents sizes for up to 5 people.
 But the real joy is sleeping under the stars…

 4. Meals are prepared in our complete “camp kitchen” and you will dine at tables with tablecloths, chairs, plates, silverware, and napkins.
 We take care of all aspects of food prep, from cooking to dish clean-up.

 Q: What kind of clothing should I wear/bring?

 A: During the day, quick drying shorts and tops work best.
 For your feet, synthetic sandals like Chacos work great that have straps to hold them to your feet.
 We do not recommend flip-flops.
 In the evenings and mornings, we recommend warmer layers, including a fleece jacket, pants, socks, and closed-toed shoes (like tennis shoes).
 Additionally, shoes for hikes are recommended.
 You can purchase river shirts, river hats, sunblock, sunglasses, and other items in our Boathouse Shop prior to your trip.

 Q: Can we fish on this trip?

 A: Yes, the Salmon River has fun Smallmouth Bass fishing.
 We can throw in fishing gear for while we’re floating, as long as it does not interfere with the group traveling in a timely manner down the river.
-You can purchase a fishing license online at this link for your trip: https://id.outdoorcentral.us.
+Please purchase an Idaho fishing license online prior to your trip Google “Buy Idaho Fishing License”.

 Q: What about bathrooms while we’re on the river?